Why did he suffer? – the question to be answered.

 1 Samuel 12:23-24 Moreover as for me, God forbid that I should sin against the LORD in ceasing to pray for you: but I will teach you the good and the right way: Only fear the LORD, and serve him in truth with all your heart: for consider how great things he hath done for you.

 1).
 He was wise

 2).
 He was protected.
-We will see more about this in a bit –
+You can read more about this when you get home –

 3).
 He was blessed of the Lord.